kmacedovarela/dmn-workshop/intermediate-lab-deployment.md

     </tbody>
   </table>

-## Using the KIE-Server Client
+## 5.2.2.
+Using the KIE Java Client

-Red Hat Decision Manager provides a KIE-Server Client API that allows the user to interact with the KIE-Server from a Java client using a higher level API.
+Red Hat Decision Manager provides a KIE Java Client API that allows the user to interact with the KIE-Server from a Java client using a higher level API.
 It abstracts the data marshalling and unmarshalling and the creation and execution of the RESTful commands from the developer, allowing him/her to focus on developing business logic.

 In this section we will create a simple Java client for our DMN model.

+**IMPORTANT:** If your KIE Server is exposed via https you need to configure the ``javax.net.ssl.trustStore and `javax.net.ssl.trustStorePassword` in the Java client code using the Remote Java API.
+If not, you may get a `rest.NoEndpointFoundException`.
+For more information check [this solution](https://access.redhat.com/solutions/5424601) Red Hat's knowledge base.

 1. Create a new Maven Java JAR project in your favourite IDE (e.g. IntelliJ, Eclipse, Visual Studio Code).